-The Department Chair will notify the student in writing of the finding of violation and the appropriate penalty assigned.
+The Chair of the department will notify the student in writing of the finding of violation and the appropriate penalty assigned.
 The faculty member bringing the charge will also be notified in writing of these results.

 Student's Right of Appeal: